 This section should provide a detailed discussion of the Proposer's prior experience in working on projects similar in size, scope, and function to the proposed contract.
 Proposers should describe their experience in other states or in corporate and governmental entities of comparable size and diversity with a minimum of five references from previous clients including names and telephone numbers.

 The proposer should provide this information in the format defined in APPENDIX A. The evaluation committee will consider:

-•

 • Proposer’s experience: